VanOns/laraberg/README.md

 ## Dependencies

 The Gutenberg editor expects React, ReactDOM, Moment and JQuery to be in the environment it runs in.
-An easy way to do this would be to add the following lines to your page:
+An easy way to do this would be to add the following lines to your page before the inclusion of `laraberg.js`:

 ```html
 <script src="https://unpkg.com/react@16.8.6/umd/react.production.min.js"></script>